That is, what is Non-Manifold Geometry vs Manifold Geometry?

 Comparing Manifold and Non-Manifold Geometry

-The screenshot at right shows what you will see in the Assembly Browser with the TMR (or any ACIS format) on the left, and the Parasolid format on the right.
+The screenshot at right shows what you will see in the Assembly Browser with formats which allow non-manifold geometry on the left, and formats which do not allow non-manifold geometry on the right.

-A by-product of simply saving the Parasolid *.x_t file out of TransMagic is to separate geometry where necessary to conform to Parasolid’s manifold requirement.
-When using a non-manifold modeling application such as CATIA V5, for example, during the creation of very large and complex parts it is possible that non-manifold conditions get created inadvertently from operations such as Booleans, blending, sweeping, lofting, shelling, etc. When TransMagic takes these very large and complex non-manifold solids and saves them out to a manifold modeling format such as Parasolid – these conditions will necessarily need to be “split” at the non-manifold locations.
+When using a non-manifold modeling application during the creation of very large and complex parts it is possible that non-manifold conditions get created inadvertently from operations such as Booleans, blending, sweeping, lofting, shelling, etc. When TransMagic takes these very large and complex non-manifold solids and saves them out to a manifold modeling format – these conditions will necessarily need to be “split” at the non-manifold locations.
 When solids can’t be created then a surface model is created.
 It’s simply a matter of communicating two different mathematic models and this splitting cannot be avoided.

 Detecting and Correcting Non-Manifold Geometry